allthingslinux/code-of-conduct/README.md

 * **Internal and External**
   * Administrators are permitted to investigate internal and external interests and speak for the organization.
 * **Termination**
-  * Administrators are permitted to Terminate Members displaying any description of unsuitable behavior, unrelated to compliance with the Code of Cconduct.
+  * Administrators are permitted to terminate Members displaying any description of unsuitable behavior, unrelated to compliance with the Code of Conduct.
 <!-- TODO: Clarification is further needed on this topic. -->

 ### 3.6.
 Punishment Evasion